Majoron Dark Matter From a Spontaneous Inverse Seesaw Model: Majoron Dark Matter

-In the Early Universe, the evolution of the DM yield depends directly on the interaction of $\zeta_{3,4}$ and/or $\mathcal{N}^{(')}$ with the SM.
+Therefore, in the Early Universe, the evolution of the DM yield depends directly on the interaction of $\zeta_{3,4}$ and/or $\mathcal{N}_{1,2}$ with the SM.
 In this way, the yields of LOSPs act as portals between SM and DM.
-The combined processes are present meanwhile $T \gtrsim m_{\rm LOSP}$.
-This means that LOSPs are likely in thermal equilibrium.
-After that, they will decouple from the thermal bath in a similar way to the freeze-out, transferring subsequently their yields to $J_{\rm DM}$ and $\zeta_1$ via LOSP decays.
+The combined processes are present whereas $T \gtrsim m_{\rm LOSP}$.
+This means that LOSPs are likely in thermal equilibrium with the visible sector (i.e. the SM).
+After that, they will decouple from the thermal bath in a similar way to the freeze-out, transferring subsequently their yields to $J_{\rm DM}$ and $\zeta_1$ via LOSP decays~\cite{Frigerio:2011in}.
 However, not all of the final DM yield comes necessarily from these decays.
-If the DM-LOSP couplings are large enough, DM could reach thermal equilibrium assisted by LOSP's interactions and thus a fraction of the DM yield comes from the DM freeze-out.
-Otherwise, i.e. for small couplings, the outcoming fraction of the DM could be explained via freeze-in.
-A more complete calculation of the DM abundance will be given in a future work.
+If the couplings among $J_{DM}$ and the LOSP are large enough, a portion of DM yield might be reached being assisted by LOSP's interactions with the visible sector \emph{a-la} Freeze-out, until the LOSP is decoupled.

+In the case of small $J_{DM}$-LOSP couplings, the outcoming fraction of the DM could be explained via freeze-in.
+A complete calculation of the DM abundance is given in Ref.~\cite{Boulebnane:2017fxw} where they consider the inverse seesaw scheme including a massive Majoron.
+They found that for the $v_{S}$ scale considered here, the DM production occurs above electroweak scale i.e. $m_{\mathcal{N}_i} >$~TeV with the leading process being $\mathcal{N}_{2} \rightarrow \mathcal{N}_{1} J_{\rm DM}$.
+However, a full calculation for the DM relic abundance within this context is a matter of future work.